ImmutableSoft/ImmutableEcosystem/docs/Address.md

 ### isContract

 Returns true if `account` is a contract.
-     * This test is non-exhaustive, and there may be false-negatives: during the execution of a contract's constructor, its address will be reported as not containing a contract.
+     * [IMPORTANT]
+====
-     * IMPORTANT: It is unsafe to assume that an address for which this function returns false is an externally-owned account (EOA) and not a contract.
+It is unsafe to assume that an address for which this function returns false is an externally-owned account (EOA) and not a contract.
+     * Among others, `isContract` will return false for the following types of addresses:
+     *  - an externally-owned account
+ - a contract in construction
+ - an address where a contract will be created
+ - an address where a contract lived, but was destroyed
+====

 ```js
 function isContract(address account) internal view